eed3si9n/treehugger/docs/01/c.markdown

 ### Type

 A _Type_ represents a Scala type.
-Unlike symbols, type information cannot be supplied as `String`.
-However, `ClassSymbol`s and `TypeSymbol`s can automatically be promoted to a `Type` and many of the built-in symbols represent built-in classes.
+Symbols of class `ClassSymbol`s and `TypeSymbol`s can automatically be promoted to a `Type` and many of the built-in symbols represent built-in classes.

 ```scala
 VAL("foo", IntClass)
 ```

 In the above code, `IntClass` is a symbol, but it is automatically promoted to a `Type`.
-Similarly, a string can also be promoted to a `Type`.
+Similarly, a `String` can also be promoted to a `Type`.

 ```scala
 VAL("foo", "Int")